 Our plan offers some extra benefits that are not covered by Original Medicare and not included in your benefits package.
 These extra benefits are called "Optional Supplemental Benefits."
 If you want these optional supplemental benefits, you must sign up for them and you may have to pay an additional premium for them.
 The optional supplemental benefits described in this section are subject to the same appeals process as any other benefits.

-The optional supplemental benefit offered by our plan is called "Optional Comprehensive Dental".
-If you choose to sign up for this extra plan you pay an additional monthly premium (see Chapter 1 Section 4.1 for more information).
+The optional supplemental benefits offered by our plan are called "Optional Preventive Dental" and "Optional Comprehensive Dental".
+If you choose to sign up for one of these extra plans you pay an additional monthly premium (see Chapter 1 Section 4.1 for more information).